-In this guide I will disassemble a Lenovo Lenovo Miix 520 tablet.
+In this guide, I will disassemble a Lenovo Lenovo Miix 520 tablet.
 I will remove the display assembly in order to access the internal battery, RAM, SSD, Wi-Fi card, speaker, cooling fan, heat sink and motherboard.

 For the freshest produce, find us on Facebook for the latest teardown news.

 The Lenovo Miix 520 2-in-1 laptop is designed to meet the needs of the mobile workforce.
-They hope that while ensuring the product light and portability, but also able to have high performance to meet the needs of high-load office.
+They hope that while ensuring the product light and portability, but also able to have high performance to meet the needs of the high-load office.
 The Miix 520 equipped with the latest eighth-generation Intel Core processors.
-It comes with up to 16GB DDR4 memory, maximum support 1TB SSD, this powerful configuration options have surpassed many of today’s thin and light notebooks.
+It comes with up to 16GB DDR4 memory, maximum support 1TB SSD, these powerful configuration options have surpassed many of today’s thin and light notebooks.
 The Lenovo Miix 520 review please click here.

 When you split the screen assembly, the internal structure of the Miix 520 is unobstructed.